 If you can’t name the most famous black, Puerto Rican, one-eyed, Jewish entertainer, that legend isn’t going to roll over in his grave, but he might knock out a traveling wing with a triple toe hit, or some similarly spectacular tap dance move.
 Sammy Davis, Jr. did not call himself “the most famous,” but “the only black, Puerto Rican, one-eyed, Jewish entertainer in the world.”
 From the age of three until his death, Davis (1925 – 1990) never stopped dancing, singing, acting and playing music.
 He was known as Mr. Show Business.

-The first major documentary to examine the icon premieres February 19 on PBS: Sammy Davis, Jr.: I’ve Gotta Be Me by American Masters.
+The first major documentary to examine the icon premiered February 19 on PBS: Sammy Davis, Jr.: I’ve Gotta Be Me by American Masters (stream now).
 Directed by Sam Pollard, the film explores Davis’ vast talent and his journey for identity through the shifting tides of civil rights and racial progress during 20th-century America.

 Sammy Davis, Jr. 101

 Born in Harlem in 1925, Davis began performing with his vaudevillian father at age three and grew up on the road.
 He soon became the main attraction of The Will Mastin Trio before breaking out as a solo act in the 1950s.
 Tap dancing, acrobatics, singing, playing percussion to trumpet – Davis became a master of all.
 At 18 he was drafted into one of the first integrated units in the Army.
 Fellow soldiers brutally beat him and berated him with racist slurs, yet as part of the entertainment regiment, they would be his appreciative audience.

 On Broadway, Davis starred in Mr. Wonderful (1956) with Chita Rivera, Golden Boy (1964) with Paula Wayne, Sammy (1974) and Stop the World – I Want to Get Off (1978).